nrkno/core-components/packages/core-datepicker/core-datepicker.md

 })
 ```

-`'datepicker.change.day'` event is fired when the user clicks a day in the table month view.
-The `datepicker.change.day` runs before `datepicker.change` event is cancelable, meaning you can use `event.preventDefault()`.
+`'datepicker.click.day'` event is fired if the user clicks a day in the month days grid.
+The `datepicker.click.day` runs before `datepicker.change`.
+The event is cancelable, meaning you can use `event.preventDefault()`.
 The event also bubbles, and can therefore be detected both from button element itself, or any parent element (read event delegation):

 ```js
 document.addEventListener('datepicker.change', (event) => {